 Through this training, Labour Community Advocates gain a variety of skills to help workers identify issues and connect them with appropriate resources in the community.
 Labour Community Advocates also support their unions by identifying common issues where the union can play a positive role through collective bargaining or social action.

-Labour Community Advocate Level 1 Training is offered from February to April each year.
-Level 2 Training is offered from September through November.
+Labour Community Advocate Level 1 and Level 2 Training is offered each year.

 Level 1 – Labour Community Advocate Training Topics